jupyter-server/jupyter-resource-usage/CONTRIBUTING.md

    MEM_LIMIT=$(expr 128 \* 1024 \* 1024) jupyter notebook
    ```

-8. NBResuse has adopted automatic code formatting so you shouldn't
+8. jupyter-resource-usage has adopted automatic code formatting so you shouldn't
 need to worry too much about your code style.
 As long as your code is valid,
 the pre-commit hook should take care of how it should look.
 Here is how to set up pre-commit hooks for automatic code formatting, etc.